keystonejs/keystone/docs/guides/intro-to-graphql.md

 # Introduction to the GraphQL API

 _Before you begin:_ This guide assumes you have running instance of Keystone with the GraphQL App configured, and a list with some data to query.
+(Get started in 5min by running `npx create-keystone-app` and select the `Starter` project)

 Examples in this guide will refer to a `Users` list, however the queries, mutations and methods listed here would be the same for any Keystone list.